-Washington County • Daily or annual park pass required
+Washington County • Daily or annual state park vehicle permit needed

 What’s Great About William O’Brien

 William O’Brien’s location in the St. Croix River valley and its easy access for Twin Citians make this a hugely popular park.
 You’ll definitely want to make reservations for any weekend camping trips during the busy summer months.
 Maybe even weekday camping trips.

 The St. Croix River, forming the border here between Minnesota and Wisconsin, is a National Scenic Riverway.
 Be sure to bring along your canoe or kayak if you’re a paddler.

 There are two campgrounds in William O’Brien with 124 sites altogether.
 Riverway Campground is alongside the St. Croix River and Savanna Campground is in the northcentral section of the Park.
 Click here for maps of the campground.

 There are a couple group camps, as well—one near Riverway and the other called Wedge Hill, closer to Savanna.
 Two walk-in tent sites are next to the Wedge Hill group camp, too.

 Both campgrounds offer flushies and hot showers—yay!
 That’s not a given in state parks, necessarily.